vlepeule/bmw-cardata-ha/README.md

 ## Debug Logging
 Set `DEBUG_LOG = True` in `custom_components/cardata/const.py` for detailed MQTT/auth logs (enabled by default).
 To reduce noise, change it to `False` and reload HA.

+## Developer Tools Services

+Home Assistant's Developer Tools expose helper services for manual API checks:

+- `cardata.fetch_telematic_data` fetches the current contents of the configured telematics container for a VIN and logs the raw payload.
+- `cardata.fetch_vehicle_mappings` calls `GET /customers/vehicles/mappings` and logs the mapping details (including PRIMARY or SECONDARY status).
+Only primary mappings return data; some vehicles do not support secondary users, in which case the mapped user is considered the primary one.

 ## Requirements

 - BMW CarData account with streaming access (CarData API + CarData Streaming subscribed in the portal).